luminositylab/kip-project-landing-page/README.md

 <br>
 `gatsby new gatsby-starter-stellar https://github.com/codebushi/gatsby-starter-stellar`

-Run `gatsby develop` in the terminal to start the dev site.
+Run `gatsby develop` in the terminal to start the dev site (found at http://localhost:8000/).